 A trust with carefully crafted conditions can protect assets during a divorce.
 Whether or not a trust will be considered separate property during a divorce is largely determined by the conditions and terms of the trust itself.
 It is important to have an attorney experienced in drafting trusts draw up trust documents.

 If you are going through a divorce and have questions about what will happen to your assets, speak with a qualified attorney as soon as possible.
-Only an attorney can give you guidance that is suited to your particular situation.
+Only a Palm Harbor divorce attorney can give you guidance that is suited to your particular situation.
 The Law Offices of K. Dean Kantaras, P.A. in Palm Harbor and Clearwater/Largo are available to discuss actions you can take to protect your assets.